Get the Most Bang for Your Buck out of Your Pre-PCS Garage Sale

 My previous work experience in visual display always seeps into my yard sales and it really makes a difference.
 I’ve had repeat customers tell me they looked forward to my sales each year because they were easy and fun to shop.

 Section your space into categories such as Home, Outside, or Children’s Items.
 Within those categories, arrange items that are similar.
-For example, place kitchen utensils in a vase or pitcher on top of a table with a piece of scrap fabric you are trying to sell as a tablecloth.
+For example, place kitchen utensils in a vase or pitcher on top of a table with a piece of scrap fabric you’re trying to sell as a tablecloth.

-- Have plenty of change on hand.
-ATMs only deposit twenty dollar bills.
+Have plenty of change on hand.
+ATMs only dispense twenty dollar bills.

 Keep money and a calculator tucked away in a wristlet or waist pouch.
 Deposit larger sums of cash in the house while your spouse or friend runs the sale.